 - Check if the session gets expired within the specified time.

-- Check if the person gets notified if the wrong OTP is entered.
+- Verify that the person gets notified if the wrong OTP is entered.

 - Check that it does not reflect on multiples numbers.